NicholasLYang/uptointerpretation/content/posts/things-i-used-to-care-about.md

 variables and objects in scope.
 Nested functions are not encouraged and generally most values are moved after one or two uses.

+I wouldn't be surprised if we see more languages that permit if not encourage shadowing.

 # Formatting

 I started programming seriously right before formatters became super